furixturi/nodeschool_learnyounode/README.md

 ## 6. MAKE IT MODULAR

-* To create a new module of one function, create a new JS file and write the function in `module.exports`
+* To create a new module of e.g. a single function, create a new JS file and write the function in `module.exports`

 	```javascript
 	/* in the module JS file mymodule.js */